 The benefits of working alongside Merton College Choir (30 undergraduate and graduate students at the University) has led to the choristers participating in a number of high profile events including concert performances of Bach’s St Matthew Passion with Instruments of Time & Truth, and Elgar’s The Apostles with the Royal Philharmonic Orchestra.
 The choristers have performed in The Sheldonian Theatre in Oxford and Durham Cathedral, and have taken part in the world première of new pieces by Neil Cox and Gabriel Jackson, including the first performance of Jackson’s Stabat Mater with The Marian Consort.

-If you would like to be put on a waiting list for an audition, please contact the Chapel Administrator on 01865 616724.
+If you would like to be put on a waiting list for an audition, please register using the registration form in the panel to the left.

 What are the benefits to being a chorister?